Hiroshima mon amour

 Hiroshima mon amour (/fr/, lit.
-Hiroshima, My Love, 二十四時間の情事) is a 1959 romantic drama film directed by French director Alain Resnais and written by French author Marguerite Duras.
+'Hiroshima, My Love'; 二十四時間の情事) is a 1959 romantic drama film directed by French director Alain Resnais and written by French author Marguerite Duras.

 Resnais' first feature-length work, it was a co-production between France and Japan, and documents a series of intensely personal conversations (or one long conversation) over slightly more than a 24-hour period between an unnamed French actress and a Japanese architect.
 The film is notable for Resnais' innovative use of brief flashbacks to suggest flashes of memory, which create a nonlinear storyline.

 Along with films such as Breathless (1960) and The 400 Blows (1959), Hiroshima mon amour brought international attention to the new movement in French cinema and is widely considered to be one of the most influential films of the French New Wave.
 In particular, it was a major catalyst for Left Bank Cinema.

 Plot

 A series of closeups of the backs and arms of a man and woman embracing, amidst falling ash and then covered in sweat.
-In voiceover, the woman recounts the aftermath of the atomic bombing of Hiroshima that she has seen on her trip to the city, while newsreel and fictional footage of victims, protests, war memorials, and the streets and buildings of modern Hiroshima are shown.
-The man calmly says the woman has not seen anything, nor does she know what it is to forget.
-He is from Hiroshima and his family died in the bombing while he was off fighting in the war, and the woman is a French actress who is in the city to make an anti-war film.
+In voice-over, the woman recounts the aftermath of the atomic bombing of Hiroshima that she has seen on her trip to the city, while newsreel and fictional footage of victims, protests, war memorials, and the streets and buildings of modern Hiroshima are shown.
+A voice-over from the man repeatedly states that the woman has not seen anything, nor does she know what it is to forget.
+Returning to conversation, the audience learns that the man is from Hiroshima, and his family died in the bombing while he was away fighting in the Pacific, and that the woman is a French actress who is in the city to make an anti-war film.

 In the morning, the woman watches the man sleep.
 His twitching hand reminds her of her first love, a soldier whose hand moved similarly as he lay dying.
 The Japanese man wakes, and it becomes clear he and the woman met the previous night at a café.
 She learns he is an architect who is involved in politics.
 They discuss the bombing and the end of the war, and he is enchanted by the word "Nevers", her hometown, to which she never wants to return.
 The man says he would like to see the woman again, but she says she is flying back to Paris the next day.
 Neither this nor the revelation that she has children change how he feels, but she, though torn, repeatedly declines to arrange another meeting.